 So, what is Pinterest for business?
 Why is Pinterest so amazing and why I think it’s better than any social media platform and even than Google if you want to drive traffic and leads to a new website?

 - Every piece of content you publish on Pinterest can be linked to your website.

 Why do I even mention this?
 Well, because it is not the case on some very popular social media platforms.
 For example, on Instagram, you can’t link a post to your website from every image or video you publish.
 You can have one link in bio and that’s all.
 That’s why I get barely ANY traffic at all from Instagram and I get over 300,000/mo pageviews from Pinterest.

 - Pinterest is a combination of a search engine and a social media platform.

 And the coolest thing is that Pinterest took the best of both relatives.

-So from a search engine, Pinterest took the keyword searchability.
-And search engine optimization for Pinterest is a lot easier to understand and to implement, than SEO for Google.
+So from a search engine, it took the keyword searchability.
+And search engine optimization for this platform is a lot easier to understand and to implement, than SEO for Google.
 That’s because Pinterest is still a younger platform, its algorithm is not as sophisticated at this point.
 And plus, Pinterest is a visual search engine.

-This means you don’t need to write a 2000-word blog post to succeed on Pinterest – you only need quality images and good keywords in your pin title and description.
+This means you don’t need to write a 2000-word blog post to succeed – you only need quality images and good keywords in your pin title and description.

 Well… maybe it’s not exactly that simple, otherwise, why would people enroll in my Pinterest SEO Traffic Secrets program with 7 hours of video content, right?